 Pro tip: Caterers often receive tips at the end of the night.
 Maintain good manners during the entire event and you’ll likely end up with a nice little bonus.
 You can always start your own catering business and hire contracted workers to work the events while you are deployed.

-Making side money in the military is definitely possible.
-Most hiring managers are very likely to be flexible with their scheduling, especially if you let them know you are in the military.
+You might think that once you join the military, you will only have the military as your sole source of income, but making side money in the military is definitely possible.
+Most hiring managers are very likely to be flexible with their scheduling, especially if you let them know that you are in the military.
 There are endless opportunities for you to apply your military work ethic!
-Go have fun grinding your way towards financial happiness.
+Enjoy the flexibility and collect some serious cash.